Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

 In Downtown Sacramento, post-COVID, the governor is forecasting a new look with less reliance on state workers.

-Newsom: “I think that resilience will create something much more dynamic, much more dramatic, in terms of recovery, and I think it is a very positive thing, ultimately, when I think about downtowns like Sacramento and think about the vibrancy of some of our urban centers across the state.”MORE NEWS: Adoption Drawing To Be Held For 49 Dogs Rescued From Turlock Home If Unclaimed By Owners As Of May 18
+Newsom: “I think that resilience will create something much more dynamic, much more dramatic, in terms of recovery, and I think it is a very positive thing, ultimately, when I think about downtowns like Sacramento and think about the vibrancy of some of our urban centers across the state.”MORE NEWS: 'Something That's Been There My Whole Life': Piece Of Stockton History Destroyed In Fire

 The state telework policy is still in negotiations with unions.
 Newsom did say he will be setting aside money so many state employees can set up home offices.